The Mystical Beginning- Subah-e-Banaras

 “Tum aao gulshan-e-Lahore se chaman burdosh, Hum aayen subh-e-Banaras ke roshni lekar

 Himaliya ke hawaon ki tazgi lekar, phir uske baad ye puchen ki kon dushman hai”

 (You come from the garden of Lahore laden with flowers, We will come bearing the light of a Benares morning

 With fresh breezes from Himalayan heights And then, together we can ask, who is the enemy?) * Translation by Khuswant Singh.

-Capturing the the Dashwashamedh Ghat, wet in the beatific rays of dawn, the artist has used the tonal gradation, with effect, to capture the intensity of the sunrays.
-During the morning, the position of sun is to the right fo the top right corner of the paintig.
-To bring the beauty of the the artist has not drawn the sun, rather used the light.
-The fading brightness of the outer walls of the buildings displays the glow produced by the morning sun, color gradually softening from right to left.
+Capturing the Dashwashamedh Ghat, wet in the beatific rays of dawn, the artist has used the tonal gradation, with effect, to capture the intensity of the sunrays.
+During the morning, the position of the sun is to the right fo the top right corner of the painting.
+To bring the beauty of the artist has not drawn the sun, rather used the light.
+The fading brightness of the outer walls of the buildings displays the glow produced by the morning sun, the color gradually softening from right to left.

 |ORIGINAL SIZE||10.5 INCHES||14.5 INCHES|

 |FRAMED SIZE||14.5 INCHES||18.5 INCHES|

 *Price includes Framing & Shipping charges.

 |Gyan Chandra Arya has completed the Master of Fine Arts degree program from Faculty of Visual Arts, Banaras Hindu University.
 Becoming an artist has been his dream since childhood.|